 Recruit Kim Lockerby was selected by his classmates to deliver the graduation speech.
 Recruits Dominic Tenan and Logan Parette began their tenure with us as Community Service Officers (CSOs) before transitioning to become police.
 And Recruit Bibek Gurung started with the Beach & Parks Patrol after graduating from Burlington High School.
-Fast forward through his years at Champlain College and he's now a BPD officer.
+Fast forward through his years at Champlain College and he's now a member of the BPD.